pywebio/PyWebIO/docs/guide.rst

             ]

-        In above code, we add a routing rule to bind the view function of the PyWebIO application to the ``/tool`` path After starting the Django server, visit ``http://localhost/tool`` to open the PyWebIO application
+        In above code, we add a routing rule to bind the view function of the PyWebIO application to the ``/tool`` path.
+        After starting the Django server, visit ``http://localhost/tool`` to open the PyWebIO application

    .. tab:: aiohttp